 The bar, however, gets its name from Sean O’Casey’s play The Plough and the Stars, which might very well be referring to the Biblical passage.
 So perhaps, in a strange way, we are guilty as charged?

 Well, not really, but there are certainly worse things than being worried about radiationpoisoning.
-And to quote William Blake, an author who is probably unknown to Glenn Beck, “Listen to the fool’s reproach! it is a kingly title.”subscribe to Ploughshares?
+And to quote William Blake, an author who is probably unknown to Glenn Beck, “Listen to the fool’s reproach! it is a kingly title.”Might we be so bold as to suggest that you subscribe to Ploughshares?